Securing Mobile: Settings

 - Connected devices: Connection preferences: Bluetooth: Disabled when not in use

-- Connected devices: Connection preferences: Printing: Default Print Service: Use Print Service: Disabled
+- Connected devices: Connection preferences: Printing: Default Print Service: Use Print Service: Disabled when not in use

-- Apps: All apps: Uninstall or disable any apps you don’t use.
+- Apps: All apps: Uninstall or disable any apps you don’t use

 - Apps: Default apps: See Securing Mobile: Replacement Apps